-Looking for an email marketing platform to connect and promote your Shopify store?
+Looking for the best email marketing app to grow your Shopify store?
 Then you’re in the right place!

-We’ve highlighted their key features along with the pros and cons you’ll want to keep in mind before you buy into them.
+In this article, I’ve reviewed the top email marketing services that integrate directly with Shopify.
+I’ve highlighted their key features and the pros and cons you’ll want to keep in mind before buying into them.

 Table Of Contents